aiven/devportal/docs/products/kafka/kafka-mirrormaker/howto/remove-mirrormaker-prefix.rst

 ..
 Warning::

-    The ``org.apache.kafka.connect.mirror.IdentityReplicationPolicy`` replication policy will **NOT support active-active replication** as the topics will keep the same name and offsets can not be accurately tracked.
-Creating the same replication flows between a source and a destination will create an infinite loop.
+    The ``org.apache.kafka.connect.mirror.IdentityReplicationPolicy`` replication policy **doesn't support active-active replication** as the topics keep the same name and offsets can not be accurately tracked.
+Creating the same replication flows between a source and a destination with ``org.apache.kafka.connect.mirror.IdentityReplicationPolicy`` policy creates an infinite loop.

     For active-active, please use the ``org.apache.kafka.connect.mirror.DefaultReplicationPolicy``.